PocketRent/hhvm-pgsql/README.md

 The previous example fails because converting `false` into a string results to an empty string, which is not a valid boolean format in PostgreSQL.
 As explained [here](https://bugs.php.net/bug.php?id=44791), this is the proper behavior.
-However, this is not what we want if `RespectTypes = true`.
+However, this is not what we want if `TypedResults = true`.
 If this option is set to true, then the boolean value will be converted as expected by PostgreSQL.
 Therefore, the previous example executes successfully with this option set to true.